 Producers should note that such extra values will merely be displayed and not processed (for example, the user interface will not use extra values to choose symbols or filter instances of Regulations, whereas it may apply filters to the standard values and/or them in portrayal).

-The headline attribute of rxnCode should be used to encode brief topic headings describing the textual content of the Regulations object.
+The headline attribute of rxNCode should be used to encode brief topic headings describing the textual content of the Regulations object.
 Topic headings in the source material may be suitable either as-is or being adapted for use in the intended application context (for example, being shortened for readability on an ECDIS screen or auxiliary display).
-The headline attribute of information may also be used to provide sub-heads but must not duplicate the content of rxnCode/headline.
+The headline attribute of the textContent/information attribute may also be used to provide sub-heads but must not duplicate the content of rxNCode/headline.

+Where multiple headline attributes are encoded in the same instance of rxNCode complex attribute, they must be ordered as follows:

+If the headline values are derived from a source material (such as the published legal text of a government regulation), the ordering must conform to the hierarchy in the source, for example, section headings must precede sub-section headings.
+It is not necessary to include the entire hierarchy of headings for the portion that is actually encoded in the textContent co-attribute.

+If the headline values are not derived from a source text, the ordering should be from general to specific.

 Regulations, etc., for specific locations